mickfuzz/phd4/chapters/holding/methodology_notes.md

 ### Stages of Design

+Not sure how much detail to go into here.

 Phase one -

-## Notes on Lit Review -
-### Game making studies -- Kafai, dimensions of learning,
+Phase two -

+### Issues Emerging from Evolution of Design
+More detailed analysis - thoughts on validity of data

-Introduction to social turn, context and interventions
+## Introduction to social turn, context and interventions

 As explored in the intro and lit review there are particular limitations in the kind of empirical research that characterises many studies involving game making.
 Many of these limitations involve research in to background cultures of participants and how they can be involved into making activities and a focus on creating and sustaining an authentic learning environment.